 What To Do About Myopia Progression?

 One of the best things you can do to slow your child’s myopia progression is to ensure that he or she undergo routine annual eye exams.
-It’s important that Dr. Smiley, Dr. Menner, and Dr. Cashon monitor the rate at which the myopia is progressing.
+It’s important that Dr. Smiley, Dr. Menner, Dr. Cashon, and Dr. Rock monitor the rate at which the myopia is progressing.
 If your child’s vision is rapidly deteriorating, we can offer various myopia management measures to slow the progression and enable your child to experience a more mild form of myopia than he or she would have otherwise had without treatment.

 What is Myopia Management?